richmahn/en_tn/jos/front/intro.md

 #### What does the phrase "all Israel" mean? ####

-This phrase appears many times in the Book of Joshua, but it does not always mean the entire Israelite nation, that is, literally every Israelite.
-At times it means the Israelite army; at other times it means the representatives of the twelve tribes of Israel.
+This phrase appears many times in the Book of Joshua, but it does not always mean every Israelite in the nation.
+At times it means the Israelite army.
+At other times it means the representatives of the twelve tribes of Israel.
 In still other passages it probably means many people in the nation of Israel.

 #### When should Joshua be translated? ####